vinukranaweera/my-portfolio/README.md

 # My Portfolio Website

 This is my personal portfolio website where I showcase my work, skills, and experiences as a developer.
-Built with HTML/CSS and JavaScript, it is designed to be fast, responsive, and visually appealing.
+Built with HTML/CSS and JavaScript, it's designed to be fast, responsive, and visually appealing.
 The site aims to give visitors a quick insight into my professional journey and the projects I have worked on.

 ## Website Link